inspiringsource/spaceXnext/README.md

 # SpaceX mission overview
-A simple Next, Apollo and GraphQL App that shows all past launches for SpaceX.
+A simple Next, Apollo and GraphQL App that shows all past launches of SpaceX.
+Hosted on Netlify

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).